cla-cif/english-with-claudia/README.md

 - __About me Section__

   - The About me section includes a picture of the teacher, a greeting message and a brief description of the teacher's professional experience and goal.
-The picture's aim is  to inspire confidence and the welcome message's aim is to put the user at ease and encourage further reading.
+The picture's aim is  to inspire confidence and the welcome message's purpose is to put the user at ease and encourage further reading.
 The bio was intentionally kept short as not to result boring.
-At the end of the bio there's and invitation to find out more that links to the social media buttons of the footer.
+At the end of the bio there's and invitation to find out more that links to the social media buttons in the footer section.

 ![About me](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/aboutme.jpeg)